sipcapture/homer/README.md

 **HOMER** is already used by large enterprises, voice network operators, voip service providers and traffic carriers worldwide, has been implemented as a service in 3rd party voice platforms and is suitable for production.

-**HOMER** 7+ is designed and delivered as a set of modular components and building blocks to be used stand-alone or in combination with other platforms.
+**HOMER** 7+ is delivered as a set of modular components and building blocks to be used stand-alone or in combination with other platforms.

+**HOMER** 10+ reimagines the platform as a headless observaility solution using standard protocols and visualization tools such as Grafana.

 <br/>

 ##### Core Features